MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-consistency/maturity-adoption-alignment.md

 **Minimum suggested activities:**

-* Implement your [Resource Consistency Tool Chain](toolchain.md) by rolling out in a pre-deployment phase.
+* Implement your [Resource Consistency toolchain(toolchain.md) by rolling out in a pre-deployment phase.
 * Update the Architecture Guidelines document and distribute to key stakeholders.
 * Implement resource deployment tasks on your prioritized migration backlog.
 * Develop educational materials and documentation, awareness communications, incentives, and other programs to help drive user adoption.